fleetdm/fleet/README.md

 make deps
 ```

-When pulling in new revisions to the Kolide codebase to your working source
+When pulling in new revisions to your working source tree, it may be necessary
-tree, it may be necessary to re-run `make deps` if a new Go or JavaScript
-dependency was added.
+to re-run `make deps` if a new Go or JavaScript dependency was added.

 ### Building